PaulDance/cargo-liner/README.md

-in which the first table displays each configured package's currently-installed and most recent versions, along with the action that will be performed; the second table shows an ending report displaying each touched package's previous and new versions, along with the result of the call to `cargo install`.
+in which the first table displays each configured package's currently-installed and most recent versions, along with the action that will be performed; the second table shows an ending report displaying each touched package's previous and new versions, along with the result of the call to `cargo install` or `cargo binstall`.

 Status icons are optionally colored in the output and stand for the following:
  * `ø`: when nothing to display or needs to be done: already up-to-date.